hanfak/topics-to-learn/general-paradigms/principles/DRY.md

   - sometimes better to copy and paste, and minimal changes, instead of having lots of logic
   - Time to refactor might be too long to remove duplication, and changing other code will require retesting
   - To much dry code can result in complex code, too much abstraction and hard to understand
+- **Removing Duplication Requires Abstractions and Abstractions Breed Complexity**
+  - Such generalized abstractions are notoriously hard to test and understand because they must handle many more use-cases than the original (potentially duplicated) code.
+  - Said another way, abstractions support more behaviors than might actually be needed for the system to function properly.
+  - Thus, the removal of duplication can introduce new behaviors to the system that aren’t required.
+- This was first promoted in Pragmatic Programmer (Thomas)
+  - In the second edition, they realised that it was not the correct message, as people took it too far
+    - people believe that no copy and pasting was allowed
+  - Instead Duplication of business logic should not be repeated, there should be a single source of truth
+  - DRY is about the duplication of knowledge, of intent.
+It’s about expressing the same thing in two different places, possibly in two totally different ways
+  -